 Logos has a comparison chart of their bundles.

-The minimum bundle I would get is the Leaders Library.
+The minimum bundle I would get is the Academic Standard.
 Here are the included resources you will use in this class:

 Bibles (they use my term, "Reverse Interlinear")